Merge Sort Algorithm

 • O(n^k) = cn = O(n¹) => k = 1

 So k = logb(a).
 This means that the merge sort recurrence satisfies the 2nd case of the master theorem.
-Merge sort time complexity T(n) = O(n^k * logn) = O(n^1 * logn) = O(nlogn).
+So merge sort time complexity T(n) = O(n^k * logn) = O(n^1 * logn) = O(nlogn).

-The space complexity of the merge sort algorithm depends on the extra space used by the merging process and the size of the recursion call stack used by the recursion.
+The space complexity of the merge sort depends on the extra space used by the merging process and the size of the recursion call stack.

 • The space complexity of the merging process is O(n).

-• The space complexity for the recursion call stack is equal to the height of the merge sort recursion tree, which is O(logn).
+• The space complexity for the recursion call stack = height of the recursion tree = O(logn).

 Iterative merge sort algorithm

-We can implement merge sort iteratively without using an explicit auxiliary stack.
-On another side, the recursive merge sort uses a call stack to store intermediate values of function parameters l and r and other information.
+The recursive merge sort uses a call stack to store intermediate values of function parameters l and r and other information.
+On the other side, we can implement it iteratively without using an explicit auxiliary stack.

-The iterative merge sort works by considering window sizes in exponential order, i.e., 1, 2, 4, 8, ... over the input array.
-For each window of size k, all adjacent pairs of windows are merged into a temporary space and then put back into the array.
-The critical question is: what would be the time and space complexity of this approach?
-We will discuss this idea in a separate blog.
+The idea behind iterative merge sort is to consider window sizes in exponential order, i.e., 1, 2, 4, 8, ... over the input array.
+For each window of size k, we merge all adjacent pairs of windows into a temporary space and then put them back into the array.
+The critical question is: What would be the time and space complexity of this approach?
+Explore and think!

 void iterativeMergeSort(int A[], int n)